helios1101/HacktoberFest_20/README.md

 ### 2. Clone it :busts_in_silhouette:

-`NOTE: ommands are to be xeuted on LInux,Ma and Windows (using Powershell)`
+`NOTE: commands are to be exceuted on Linux, Mac and Windows(using Powershell)`

 You need to clone (download) it to local machine using